Canonical embedded and non-embedded resolution of singularities for excellent two-dimensional schemes: Permissible blow-ups

 There is a numerical criterion for normal flatness due to Bennett, which we carry over to our setting: Let the assumption be as in the beginning of this section.
-Let $\HSfX x$ be as in Definition \ref{def.HS.schemes}.
+Assume in addition that $X$ is catenary (e.g., let $X$ be excellent) and let $\HSfX x$ be as in Definition \ref{def.HS.schemes}.

 \begin{theorem} Assume that $D$ is regular.
 Let $x\in D$, and let $y$ be the generic point of the component of $D$ which contains $x$.
 Then the following conditions are equivalent. \begin{itemize} \item[(1)] $X$ is normally flat along $D$ at $x$. \item[(2)] $H_{\cO_{X,x}}^{(0)} = H_{\cO_{X,y}}^{(\codim_{Y}(x))}$, where $Y = \overline{\{y\}}$, the closure of $y$ in $X$. \item[(3)] $\HSfX x=\HSfX y$. \end{itemize} \end{theorem} \textbf{\bf Proof } The equivalence of (1) and (2) was proved by Bennett (\cite{Be}, Theorem (3)).
 The rest is a special case of the following lemma.